 (2) Nothing in this Section requires a child to come before the mandated reporter in order for the reporter to make a report of suspected child abuse or child neglect.

-such person is required to report under this Act in his capacity as a member of
+such person is required to report under this Act in the person's capacity as a member of

 the staff of a medical or other public or private institution, school, facility

-or agency, or as a member of the clergy, he shall
+or agency, or as a member of the clergy, the person shall

 make report immediately to the Department in accordance

 with the provisions of this Act and may also notify the person in charge of